 Feel the warmth

-Even if you don't stay in one of these buildings overnight, make sure you take the opportunity to look inside.
+Even if you don't stay in a gassho-zukkuri house, you can see inside one at the exhibition hall.
 When seen from within, the gassho-zukuri structures reveal a range of clever subtleties, such as the open lofts that served as spaces for silkworm cultivation.
 More than that, there is a palpable feeling of warmth to the old wood interiors that is best experienced firsthand.

 When to Go